Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 Copies of accommodation bookings are not necessary.
 I brought them and they gave it back without even looking.
 You just indicate this information on the travel itinerary form.

-There was no fee to be paid for the visa in Georgia, however, this may vary in different countries, so make sure to enquire with the relevant embassy.
+There was no fee to be paid for the visa in Georgia, however, this may vary in different countries, so make sure to inquire with the relevant embassy.

 The process wasn’t difficult.
 After filling in the online application form, I made an appointment to visit the embassy and left the listed documents.
 The visa is normally ready within 5 working days.